 In Palermo, the Palazzo Valguarnera-Gangi provided an even more dramatic setting, with the singers in 19th-century costume against a backdrop of gilded baroque magnificence, with the Principessa herself in attendance and drinks on a beautiful terrace after the recital.

 No matter how splendid the evening, returning to our ship was always a pleasure.
-She may be small but the guest accommodation – as on Noble’s other ships – is huge.
+She may be small, but the guest accommodation – as on other Noble Caledonia ships – is huge.
 More like hotel rooms, Hebridean’s cabins are beautifully decorated, with sumptuous fabrics in olive and gold.
 Mine had a smart, travertine-lined bathroom with generously sized bottles of Molton Brown goodies, a rainforest shower and a walk-in wardrobe.

 Storage was super-generous, with more than 20 drawers.
 But it puzzled me why each drawer unit had small holes in the top.
 It turned out these are for Antarctica, where this ship spends her winters.
 The notorious Drake Passage gets so rough that you have to slide rods down through each unit to stop the drawers flying open.
 Luckily, although we had one bumpy night, the Mediterranean in October was considerably kinder.

 Unlike my cabin on Byrd Deck, those on Scott and Shackleton (they’re all named after polar explorers) have private balconies.
 But this itinerary included so much time ashore that I barely felt the lack.